wharfkit/website/src/lib/docs/ContractKit/ActionMethod.md

 session.transact({ action }) // executing the action on chain
 ```

-You can use the optional parameter to specify the authorization value for the action.
+The optional parameter can be used to specify the authorization value for the action.

 ```typescript
 const action = tokenContract.action(